Logo of the website

 • Below 50’000 CHF, the fee is 1.2%

 Since they invest in securities, there are no product fees.
 So, the fee system is relatively simple.
-But for small accounts, the fee is quite large.
-Only from 500’000 CHF, the fee starts to be interesting.
+But this is quite expensive.

 The concept of Inyova is interesting.
 They are taking impact investing at heart.
 They are probably the most sustainable Robo-Advisor available in Switzerland.